Redocly/developer-portal-starter/developer-portal/for-developers/bigcommerce/pre-install/sign-up-as-a-seller.md

 3. Click the checkbox and click “Confirm.”
    ![Confirm](images/big3.png)

 4. If you want to, you can click “Help Me go Fast.”
 You don’t have to do this step.
-If you do this step, then also click the X in the pop-up that appears and continue to step 10.
-If you choose not to do this step, simply go straight to step 10.
+If you do this step, then also click the X in the pop-up that appears and continue to the next step.
+If you choose not to do this step, simply go straight to the next step.

    ![Install](images/big4.png)